 New product gallery features

 The product gallery is the user-facing, default gallery for store products.
 Online shoppers will now be able to magnify images, zoom into images and view larger thumbnail images without loading an annoying pop-up by default.
 Users shopping on mobile devices will also be able to use touch gestures to navigate a product image gallery.

 Watch this demo by WooCommerce to see the Product Gallery in action.

 Improvements to speed and performance

 WooCommerce 3.0.x includes several performance-centered changes.
 A few of the most impactful include: optimization around featured products, product visibility and products that are out of stock, which helps speed up product-related queries on the front end.
 The update will remove the order items column from the main Orders admin menu page, which will make this page significantly faster on stores with large order_items and order_itemmeta tables.
 In addition, the update defers the sending of emails at checkout.
-This will have a massive impact for shoppers regarding how long their orders takes to process after they click to place their order.
+This will have a massive impact on shoppers with regard to how long their orders take to process after they click to place their order.

 New CRUD classes